vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ### 1. Namespace

-You need a namespace which is your Vendasta partner id and it is unique for each partner, this partner id is generated when a new channel partner signs up to vendasta.
+You need a namespace which is your Vendasta partner id and it is unique for each partner, this partner id is generated when a new channel partner signs up to Vendasta.